 President George Washington wrote, "May the Father of all mercies scatter light, and not darkness, upon our paths."
 May He indeed!

-Patriots, in closing, I ask your prayers for our Patriot team, that our mission would seed and encourage the Spirit of Liberty in the hearts and minds of our countrymen.
-Join us in praying for God's blessing upon our nation, and for the protection of, and provision for, our military Patriots and their families, especially on this "Soldier's Night Before Christmas."
+Patriots, in closing, I humbly ask your prayers for our Patriot team, that our mission would seed and encourage the Spirit of Liberty in the hearts and minds of our countrymen.
+Please also join us in praying for God's blessing upon our nation, and for the protection of, and provision for, our military Patriots and their families, especially on this "Soldier's Night Before Christmas."

-It is the words of "Silent Night" which means most to our family in this season:
+It is the words of "Silent Night" which mean most to our family in this season:

 "Silent night, holy night, All is calm, all is bright, Round yon virgin mother and child.
 Holy infant so tender and mild, Sleep in heavenly peace, Sleep in heavenly peace.

-In keeping with those simple words expressing the Spirit of this Christmas season, it is my fervent prayer that on this Christmas Day, and every day of the coming year, we seek the Light of our Creator for wisdom, guidance and peace Remember that attitude is a reflection of gratitude, and a grateful heart leads to a joyful spirit!
+In keeping with those simple words expressing the Spirit of this holy season, it is my fervent prayer that on this Christmas Day, and every day of the coming year, we seek the Light of our Creator for wisdom, guidance, and peace.
+Remember that attitude is a reflection of gratitude, and that a grateful heart leads to a joyful spirit.

 Happy Holy Days and Merry Christ's Mass!
-May God's light shine bright upon you, your family and our great nation in the coming year!
+May God's light shine brightly upon you, your family and our great nation in the coming year!